neha-kay/Kiko-plus/_posts/2015-06-02-how-to-write-a-great-couchsurfing-profile.md

 ## Writing a Great Request

 The only thing left to do now is to write a phenomenal request.
 In the next section I'll cover examples of what _not_ to do in requests --  mistakes I see in requests all the time before explaining how to write a great request.
-Continue to the next page in the guide, [Examples: What *Not* To Do]({% post_url 2015-06-02-what-not-to-do-in-requests %}).
+Continue to the next page in the guide, [Examples: What *Not* To Do]({% post_url 2015-06-02-what-not-to-do-in-requests %}){:target:"_blank"}.

 ------